 It measures 12cm (4 3/16") wide and 5.5cm (2 1/4") high.

-Condition is very good with just a couple of small chips to the footrim.
-No restoration and light surface wear; minimal to the enamels, much of the gilded rim has been rubbed and there is a small glaze flake in the white ground above the flower vase.
+Condition is excellent with just a couple of small chips to the footrim.
+No restoration and minor handling wear; minimal to the enamels, much of the gilded rim has been rubbed and there is a small glaze flake in the white ground above the flower vase.